ProfilePic

 • Home Loans

 One way that buyers can have more money to use for a down payment and other costs is to ask for seller concessions or credits.
 Simply put, a seller concession is an agreed amount the seller agrees to pay toward closing costs on the buyer’s behalf.
-It could be as little as a few hundred dollars, or in the thousands.
+It could be as little as a few hundred dollars or in the thousands.
 Seller concessions can include helping pay for property taxes, loan origination fees, inspection fees, appraisal fees, attorney fees, recording fees, repair costs, or mortgage points.

 Here are a few reasons why a seller concession may make sense:

 1. Speed up the closing process.
-If the seller needs to sell the home within a specific timeline because of the need to move for a new job or to close on another house they are purchasing, then this can entice buyers to move quickly.
+If the seller needs to sell the home within a specific timeline because of the need to move for a new job or close on another house they are purchasing, this can entice buyers to move quickly.